jjanssen/django-p3p/README.rst

 ----------------
 If your webpage uses sessions you willl lose your session in Internet Explorer when your page gets embedded into in iFrame.
 This problem can be solved by setting application specific `P3P headers <http://en.wikipedia.org/wiki/P3P>`_.

 Django P3P is an application which makes it easier to set those specific headers for your Django application.

-..
-This package includes the IBM P3P Policy Editor for determining the exact headers you want to use. http://www.w3.org/P3P/imp/IBM/
+You can use an editor like IBM's P3P Policy Editor to configure your website policy to its needs.

 Installation
 ------------